History - Dundurn

 Our History

 Founded in 1972 by Kirk Howard, Dundurn Press was named after Hamilton’s historic Dundurn Castle, located near where Mr. Howard grew up.
-At first a small publisher of Canadian non-fiction, the company expanded into other genres over time, acquiring Hounslow Press, Simon & Pierre, Boardwalk Books, Natural Heritage Books, XYZ Publishing, Napoleon and Company, Blue Butterfly Books, and Thomas Allen Publishers.
-Now, having published over 2,600 titles in over five decades of bringing Canadian stories to the world, Dundurn Press is recognized for producing high quality, award-winning books across multiple genres.
+At first a small publisher of Canadian nonfiction, the company expanded into other genres over time, acquiring Hounslow Press, Simon & Pierre, Boardwalk Books, Natural Heritage Books, XYZ Publishing, Napoleon & Company, Blue Butterfly Books, and Thomas Allen Publishers.
+After more than five decades of bringing Canadian stories to the world, and with over 2,600 titles in print, Dundurn Press is recognized for producing high quality, award-winning books across multiple genres.

 Dundurn Press remains committed to publishing debut and underrepresented voices in trade publishing.
 We invite you to step through the Dundurn portal, wherein we warmly welcome readers and writers — to our press, to our community, to the stories we publish.